factom-protocol/FIP/FIPS/config.md

 ; Disable the peer to peer network
 ;p2pDisable = false

-; The filename suffix of the peers file which is prepended by the network ;p2pFileSuffix = "peers.json"
+; The filename suffix of the peers file which is added to the current network ;p2pPeerFileSuffix = "peers.json"

 ; The default ports used for network connections ;p2pPort = 8108